 It was clarified that the Dutch East India Company had responsibility for Dutch trade East of the Good Hope and the Dutch West India Company from the West.
 This effectively cut Africa into two different halves as far as Dutch interest and administration was concerned.
 The Dutch East India Company would take control of the Cape itself and various harbours up the East coast of Africa whilst the Dutch West India Company became embroiled in West Africa and challenged the existing trade routes across the Atlantic and especially in Brazil.

 Early Dutch trading posts were attacked and destroyed by the Portuguese and so these were upgraded to full blown forts.
 The Dutch then set about systematically attacking and undermining Portuguese forts in West Africa and across the Atlantic in Brazil in a sustained campaign that went on for decades.
 1637 saw them attack and take the largest Portuguese Fort in Western Africa at Elmina forcing the survivors to seek refuge in Sao Tome.
-The Dutch East India Company went on to capture other Portuguese forts like San Sebastian and Fort Santo Antonio.
+The Dutch went on to capture other Portuguese forts like San Sebastian and Fort Santo Antonio.
 The Dutch took over many of the trading relationships already established by the Portuguese and especially in the provision of slaves.
-Interestingly, the Dutch East India Company had already captured much of Brazil from the Portuguese at this time and so continued the transportation of African slaves to the New World in similarly horrific conditions, but under a different flag.
+Interestingly, the Dutch West India Company had already captured much of Brazil from the Portuguese at this time and so continued the transportation of African slaves to the New World in similarly horrific conditions, but under a different flag.
 When the Portuguese recaptured Brazil in 1654, the Dutch sought new plantation lands in Surinam and the Caribbean and so continued the supply of slaves across the Atlantic.

 The Dutch had effectively muscled the Portuguese out of the Gold Coast and took over much of the lucrative slave trade.
 However, the Dutch would find that their efforts would actually see fellow Europeans attempt to join in with the trade.
-Swedish, Danish, English and even Brandenburg forts were established in the area to facilitate trade during the Sixteenth and in to the Seventeenth Centuries.
+Swedish, Danish, English, French and even Brandenburg forts were established in the area to facilitate trade during the Sixteenth and in to the Seventeenth Centuries.

 | The British Ascendancy |